Skytap, Inc. Omnibus General Data Protection Addendum

 “Data Controller” or “Controller” means the entity which determines the purposes and means of the Processing of Personal Data.

-“Data Processor” or “Processor” means the entity that Processes Personal Data on behalf of the Data Controller.
+1.5 “Data Processor” or “Processor” means the entity that Processes Personal Data on behalf of the Data Controller, and that is bound by this Addendum.

-“Data Protection Legislation” means the Data Protection Act 1998, the EU Data Protection Directive 95/46/EC, the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 (SI 2000/2699), the Electronic Communications Data Protection Directive 2002/58/EC, the Privacy and Electronic Communications (EC Directive) Regulations 2003, GDPR, and all applicable laws and regulations relating to processing of Personal Data and privacy so far as they are still in force, including where applicable the guidance and codes of practice issued by the Information Commissioner.
+1.7 “Data Protection Legislation” means the (a) Data Protection Act 1998, the EU Data Protection Directive 95/46/EC, the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 (SI 2000/2699), the Electronic Communications Data Protection Directive 2002/58/EC, the Privacy and Electronic Communications (EC Directive) Regulations 2003, GDPR, UK GDPR, and all applicable laws and regulations relating to processing Personal Data and privacy to the extent they are still in force, including where applicable the guidance and codes of practice issued by the Information Commissioner, and (b) CCPA.

-“GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of the 27 April 2016 on the protection of natural persons with regards to the processing of personal data and on the free movement of such data as applicable as of 25 May 2018, as may be amended from time to time.
+1.8 “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of the 27 April 2016 on the protection of natural persons with regards to the processing of personal data and on the free movement of such data as applicable as of 25 May 2018, as may be amended from time to time.
+For convenience, references to GDPR also will refer to the UK General Data Protection Regulation (“UK GDPR”) as appropriate where these two forms of distinct and potentially applicable Data Protection Legislation are substantially the same.

-“Security Incident” means unauthorised acquisition, access, use or disclosure of Controller Personal Data.
+1.11 “Security Incident” means unauthorized acquisition, access, use or disclosure of Controller Regulated Data.

-“Sub-Processor” means another Data Processor engaged by Processor for carrying out processing activities in respect of the Personal Data on behalf of Processor.
+1.12 “Sub-Processor” means another Data Processor engaged by Processor for carrying out processing activities in respect of the Regulated Data on behalf of Processor.

-2.1 Each party will comply with Data Protection Legislation with regards to the processing of Customer Personal Data under the Agreement and this Addendum.
+2.1 Each party will comply with Data Protection Legislation with regards to the processing of Regulated Data under the Agreement and this Addendum.

 2.2 The parties acknowledge and agree that with regard to the Processing of Customer Personal Data, Customer is the Controller, Skytap is the Processor and that Skytap will engage Sub-Processors pursuant to Section 5 below.